 3. Learn to Use Email Effectively

 Ever get an email from an unknown sender where the subject line read, “Urgent, open immediately!”
 Did you?
 If you’re like me, that particular correspondence went right into the trash if you didn’t label it as spam first.

-When writing marketing emails, use a personalized touch — people are more likely to open email with their name addressed.
-Write in active voice and keep the message upbeat and positive.
+When writing marketing emails, use a personalized touch — people are more likely to open emails with their name addressed.
+Write in an active voice and keep the message upbeat and positive.
 Focus on the solution you offer.